hakanensari/frankfurter/README.md

 Frankfurter is a free and open source API for current and historical foreign exchange rates.
 It tracks data published by the European Central Bank.
 Rates are updated around 4PM CET every working day.

-We host a public instance on `https://frankfurter.app`.
-Alternatively, you can deploy a private instance using the provided Docker image.
+A public instance runs on `https://frankfurter.app`.
+You can also self-host with Heroku or Docker.

 ## Examples